Posts

 Image

 Paul begins his Letter to the Romans with a lengthy introduction in which he identifies himself and his mission.
-The calling and “ grace ” of God have equipped the Apostle to preach the “ obedience of faith ” to the “ Gentiles .”
-And in his introduction, he includes a brief description of the messianic qualifications of Jesus of Nazareth, and links what God has done in him to His promises recorded in the “ Holy Scriptures .”
+The calling and “grace” of God have equipped him to preach the “ obedience of faith ” to the “ Gentiles .”
+In his introduction, he includes a brief description of the Messianic qualifications of Jesus of Nazareth, and links what God did in him to His promises recorded in the “ Holy Scriptures .”

 The Faithfulness of God